 Subsequent to India's independence in 1947, the demographics of religious minorities have either increased or remained stable, and there have been no major religious migrations out of the country.
 For instance, the Muslim population has grown from 9.8% in 1951 to its current level of 14.4%, while the proportion of Christians, Sikhs, Buddhists, and Jains have stayed relatively the same.
 The Muslim population is projected to grow further to 18.4% by 2050, according to Pew Research Forum.
 Moreover, India is now home to the world's largest Baha'i community, estimated at over 2 million people, and the world famous Baha'i Lotus Temple in New Delhi.
+India is one of the few countries in the world where Baha'is and Jews have never faced religious persecution.

 India is also home to some of the world's most famous Islamic pilgrimage sites, including prominent Sufi shrines/dargahs (tombs of Muslim saints), such as Ajmer Sharif Dargah in Rajasthan and Haji Ali Dargah in Mumbai, as well as the world renowned Jama Masjid and Makkah Masjid mosques in Delhi and Hyderabad, respectively.
-Popular sacred Christian sites are also in Dharamsala, India.

-prevalent throughout India, including St. Thomas Cathedral in Mylapore and St. Xavier's shrine in Goa.
+Popular sacred Christian sites are also prevalent throughout India, including St. Thomas Cathedral in Mylapore and St. Xavier's shrine in Goa.

 Religious demographics in India are complex, especially when examined regionally.
-Religious minorities, either as a single community or collectively, comprise majorities in eight states.
-Similarly, in many other states, minorities represent significant and influential segments of the population. - Punjab: Sikh majority - Jammu & Kashmir, Lakshadweep: Muslim majorities - Arunachal Pradesh, Meghalaya, Mizoram, and Nagaland: Christian majorities - Manipur: equally Hindu and Christian, with minorities collectively comprising a majority - ) Kerala: Hindu (55%), Muslim (27%), and Christian (18%) Refuge for Persecuted Religious Groups Throughout its history, India has served as a refuge for persecuted religious groups or those fleeing violence from around the world. - Some Jewish communities in India trace their roots back over 2500 years, while others over the subsequent millenia, fleeing persecution from various parts of the Near and Middle East. - Joroastrians arrived around 700 AD (they're now known as Parsis and Iranis in India), fleeing persecution in their native land of Persia, and integrated seamlessly into Indian society, while practicing their faith fully. - The Dalai Lama and Tibetan Buddhists fled to India after escaping Chinese oppression and established the Tibetan government in exile in the northern city of Dharamsala. - Many Rohingya Muslims from Myanmar and Afghan Muslims have found a home in India as well. - Pakistani, Bangladeshi, and Afghan Hindus have trickled into India for decades to escape religious persecution.
+Religious minorities, either as a single community or collectively, comprise majorities in nine states/ union territories.
+Similarly, in many other states, minorities represent significant and influential segments of the population.

+- Punjab: Sikh majority - Jammu & Kashmir and Lakshadweep: Muslim majorities - Ladakh: Muslim majority with a significant Buddhist population - Arunachal Pradesh.
+Meghalaya, Mizoram, and Nagaland: Christian majorities - Manipur: equally Hindu and Christian, with minorities collectively comprising a majority - Kerala: Hindu (55%), Muslim (27%), and Christian (18%)

+Refuge for Persecuted Religious Groups

+Throughout its history, India has served as a refuge for persecuted religious groups or those fleeing violence from around the world.

+- Some Jewish communities in India trace their roots back over 2500 years, while others over the subsequent millenia, fleeing persecution from various parts of the Near and Middle East. - Zoroastrians arrived around 700 AD (they're now known as Parsis and Iranis in India), fleeing persecution in their native land of Persia, and integrated seamlessly into Indian society, while practicing their faith fully. - The Dalai Lama and Tibetan Buddhists fled to India after escaping Chinese oppression and established the Tibetan

+- government in exile in the northern city of Dharamsala. - Many Rohingya Muslims from Myanmar and Afghan Muslims have found a home in India as well. - Pakistani, Bangladeshi, and Afghan Hindus have trickled into India for decades to escape religious persecution.
 They have struggled to obtain refugee status or any type of long term legal status in India, preventing them from accessing basic resources or employment.
-The current government in India, however, has made it a priority ...its unique brand of secularism provides unprecedented religious accommodations to its religious minority populace. to grant legal resident status and citizenship to those fleeing religious persecution and seeking refuge in India.
-Ahmadiyya Muslims, who are outlawed in Pakistan, are free to worship, construct mosques, and propagate their faith free from government intrusion.
+The current government in India, however, has made it a priority to grant legal resident status and citizenship to those fleeing religious persecution and seeking refuge in India. - Ahmadiyya Muslims, who are outlawed in Pakistan, are free to worship, construct mosques, and propagate their faith free from government intrusion.
 The Sunni Waqf Board of India (a private religious body), however, does not consider them Muslim, and therefore does not grant Ahmadiyya membership or benefits of their services.